 The Dolomites is a large mountain range in northeastern Italy.
 As a popular location for both skiing and summer hiking, there are plenty of good options for getting to the Dolomites.

-By Air — The Dolomites is serviced by several international airports.
+Several international airports serve the Dolomites.
 Venice and Innsbruck are closest to Cortina.

 Read our complete guide to visiting the Italian Dolomites for further information about getting to and around the area.